Neeshamraghav012/Neeshamraghav012.github.io/_pages/opensource.md

 ## Deepchem

-KerasCV is a repository of modular building blocks (layers, metrics, losses, data-augmentation) that applied computer vision engineers can leverage to quickly assemble production-grade, state-of-the-art training and inference pipelines.
+[Deepchem](deepchem.io) is a library which is on a mission of democratizing Deep-Learning for Drug Discovery, Quantum Chemistry, Materials Science and Biology

-My contributions to KerasCV include the following [Pull Requests](https://github.com/search?q=is%3Apr+repo%3Akeras-team%2Fkeras-cv+author%3AAdityaKane2001&type=Issues).
-Some of the important ones include RandomResizedCrop (a.k.a.
-Inception crop, Stochastic Depth and porting over models from `keras.applications` to `keras_cv.models`.
+My contributions to deepchem include the following [Pull Requests](https://github.com/search?p=1&q=is+repo%3Adeepchem%2Fdeepchem+author%3Ashivance&type=Issues).
+The important one is porting CNN to PyTorch from Tensorflow.

 ## Other projects

-I have contributed to small projects like [pytorch-retinanet](https://github.com/search?q=is%3Apr+repo%3Ayhenon%2Fpytorch-retinanet+author%3AAdityaKane2001&type=Issues) (a PyTorch implementation of the  RetinaNet), [SmallPebble](https://github.com/search?q=is%3Apr+user%3Asradc+author%3AAdityaKane2001&type=Issues) (a see-through autodiff library written in Python), [awesomo](https://github.com/search?q=is%3Apr+repo%3Alk-geimfari%2Fawesomo+author%3AAdityaKane2001&type=Issues) (a collection of interesting projects).
+I have minor contributions to project like [deepmind/optax](https://github.com/deepmind/optax/pull/413) (a gradient processing and optimization library for JAX.), [Ivy](https://github.com/unifyai/ivy/pull/5205/files) (The Unified Machine Learning Framework).